 Homeless System Process Triage

-The Downtown Austin Alliance sponsored a process to map Austin’s homeless service system, identify “clogs” or gaps in the system, and prioritize steps that can increase the effectiveness of the system.
+The Downtown Austin Alliance sponsored a process to map Austin’s homeless service system, identify “clogs” or gaps in the system and prioritize steps that can increase the effectiveness of the system.
 This business-forward approach resulted in the creation of a detailed homeless system map and 12 improvement priorities that have helped shape new projects and initiatives.